Table of Contents

 Choosing the Right Canned Tomatoes and Beans

-- Tomatoes – Look for “no-salt-added” or buy fresh and dice them yourself.
+- Tomatoes – Look for “no-salt-added” or buy fresh and dice yourself.

 - Beans – Purchase dried beans and cook them at home for a virtually sodium-free option.

-- Broth – Make homemade broth using leftover vegetable scraps or bones without added salt.
+- Broth – Make homemade broth using leftover vegetable scraps or bones without salt.

 Benefits of Eating Low Sodium Chili